istio/istio.io/content/blog/2019/mesh-federation/index.md

 cluster has the same functionality and API as the `withdraw` service in the `accounts` namespace in all other clusters in the mesh.
 - **expose-all by default**.
 All the services are exposed by default to all the clusters in the mesh.
-- **common identity and common trust** are established between all the clusters in the mesh.
+- **common identity and trust** are established between all the clusters in the mesh.

 The differences between the three patterns are the following: